J. Om Prakash: Career

-Likhane Wale Ne Likh Dale Arpan 1983 Jeetendra - Parveen Babi.

 He made his directorial debut with hit film Aap Ki Kasam starring Rajesh Khanna and Mumtaz.
 The film was a box office success, and is remembered for the performance by its lead actors and all of its songs like "Jai, Jai Shiv Shankar", "Karwaten Badalte Rahen", "Pass Nahi Aana", "Zindagi Ke Safar".

 Most of his films' titles start with the letter "A" or "Aa".
 According to Om, his first movie Aas Ka Panchhi started with Aa, after this he started "Aa" as a brand name for his naming his movies.
 There were only two exceptions to it, namely Bhagwan Dada directed and Raja Rani produced by him.

 He directed successful Punjabi language film Aasra Pyaar Da (1983) and produced critically acclaimed but box office flop Aandhi (1975).
 Afsana Dilwalon Ka (2001) with actor Rahul Roy was his last film as a director.

-He had served as the President of IMPPA and the Film Producers’ Guild for six years.
+He served as the President of the Indian Motion Picture Producers' Association (IMPPA) and the Film Producers’ Guild for six years.
 He was elected President of the Film Federation of India and served for the year 1995–1996.
 He participated in the Directorate of Film Festivals and Central Board of Film Certification.
 He had also been a lecturer at the Pune Film Institute.

-He had won the Lifetime Achievement Award in 2004 by the Asian Guild Of London.
+He was presented the Lifetime Achievement Award in 2004 by the Asian Guild Of London.

 He died in Mumbai on 7 August 2019, at the age of 93.